Yumi-Lab/yumi-wiki/docs/SmartPI/Sensors&Modules/SmartPi_MPU-6050.md

 sudo apt-get install python3-smbus
 ```

+Install the Python package:

 ```bash
 sudo pip3 install smartpi-mpu6050
 ```

-## Running the Test
+### Running the Test

-After the installation, you can use the following Python script to test your MPU-6050 sensor.
+After installation, use the following Python script to test your MPU-6050 sensor.
 This script will print the temperature, accelerometer, and gyroscope data from the sensor.

-### Example Python Script
+#### Example Python Script

-Here’s a complete script to MPU6050 events from the sensor:
+Here’s a complete script to read MPU6050 data from the sensor:

 ```python
 from smartpi_mpu6050.mpu6050 import MPU6050